Updated: May 26, 2025

 The cost of living in Portugal is way much lower than in many countries, such as the UK, Ireland, Scotland, France, Germany, and neighboring Spain.
 Hence, Portugal is one of the most affordable countries in Western Europe, especially for expats and digital nomads.

-It is important to note that the cost of living in Lisbon, from property to restaurants, is more expensive in the capital than in other areas of the country.
+It is important to note that the cost of living in Lisbon, from property to restaurants, is more expensive in the major capital city than in other areas of the country, which is to be expected.
 In the interior, particularly in the parts of the country that do not have high numbers of expats, prices can be very low indeed.

 Yes, Americans can live in Lisbon!
 The welcoming atmosphere of Portugal’s capital and many different visa options make it relatively easy for Americans to relocate here.
 Whether you’re considering retirement, seeking new job opportunities, or simply looking for a change of scenery, Lisbon is an international city that offers a warm and inviting environment for expats.
 Plus, while prices are on the rise, Lisbon is an affordable city compared to many other European cities.